canopy-js/canopy-js/README.md

 #### 8. Mastery requires dense graphs, but serialization removes them.

 An expert knows many things.
-But also many things with many connections.
+But also things with many connections.
 The mind of the expert is dense.
 It is very hard to make straight.
 Every point raises ten others.